ermayank/mgstore/README.md

 - **Payment Gateway Integration:** Incorporated payment gateway integration to facilitate secure and convenient online transactions.
 - **Search and Filtering:** Implemented advanced search and filtering functionalities to help users quickly find products based on their preferences.
 - **Responsive Design:** Ensured a responsive design approach to provide an optimal viewing experience across various devices and screen sizes.
-- **Media Storage:** Utilized Azure Storage for efficient and reliable media storage, ensuring seamless handling of product images and other multimedia content.

 ## Technologies Used
 - **Backend:** Node.js, Express.js